 On June 5, 1974, St. Phillips was recommended and accepted as a historical landmark by the Preservation Society of the District of Columbia, because of its architectural structure.

 Rev. Dr. Andre’ H. Owens was called to be our pastor in July 1977, at a special church meeting.
 He was officially installed as pastor on February 5, 1978, and on April 9, 1978, the congregation returned to North Capitol and K Streets having completed Phase I of the renovation project.
 Phase II of the church’s renovation began May 3, 1979, and on October 25, 1981, the relaying of the original church cornerstone was celebrated.

 Since the founding of St. Phillips, many ministers, sons, and daughters have served on the ministerial staff; some have gone on to enjoy God’s rewards and others are still serving God around the USA.

 Over the years, many gifts have been given to St. Phillips and we thank the givers and praise God for them.
 God has blessed St. Phillips for 126 years with a rich and triumphant history.
 To God be the Glory for He has done great things.
 For our founders, who were diligent in their efforts and strong in their faith in God, we thank Him.
 As we think of the past and see where He brought us from, we are reminded of the numerous sacrifices made by those who have gone from labor to reward.

-As we, St. Phillips, go onward to higher ground, in our new temporary location, we are grateful to our Pastor, Dr. Andre’ H. Owens, our First Lady, Francine E. Owens, Ministers, Deacons, Deaconess, Trustees, Officers and Church Family; and pray that we will continue to: Preach the Word, Teach the Word, Study the Word, Keep the Faith, Pray Always, Praise Him, and Serve the Lord with Gladness, Always.
+As we, St. Phillips, go onward to higher ground, we are grateful to our Pastor Elect, Rev. Alfred Wright, Jr., Pastor Emeritus, Dr. Andre’ H. Owens, Ministers, Deacons, Deaconess, Trustees, Officers and Church Family; and pray that we will continue to: Preach the Word, Teach the Word, Study the Word, Keep the Faith, Pray Always, Praise Him, and Serve the Lord with Gladness.